zzurawski/Perfect-Pet/README.md

 ## Description
 'Perfect Pet' greets the user with a warm welcoming page displaying our mission and options for quickly finding a pet.
 There will be filters available to find a specific pet based on the user's preferences.
 Each pet will have an image, name, age, gender.
 On the other side, those who want to put a pet up for adoption can add their pet with all the necessary information to find potential adopters.

+## How to Use
+The login/signup button in the top-right corner prompts the user to make an account with a password that is saved via cookies to prevent constant logout.
+Under the "New Pet" tab, the user (whilst in their account) can upload a pet with their cooresponding name, age, gender, and an image to post onto the public gallery.
+Users can also interact with posts from others with comments and likes.

 ## License
 MIT